ASU-Vibe-Coding-Centre/mcp-learning/02-building-with-n8n/tutorial-simple-workflow.md

 }
 ```
 Notes:
-- If SSE is blocked by a proxy/firewall, try HTTP streamable if your Cursor build supports it
+- Streamable HTTP is the recommended transport (uses `/mcp` endpoint)
+- If your n8n setup uses SSE, set transport accordingly (legacy)
 - Keep secrets in env/secure storage; avoid hardcoding in shared configs

 3) Test from Cursor